Enrico Corte: The Abstraction of the Void series and the Devotees and Wannabes series (1993–1998)

 The Abstraction of the Void is a series of small sculptures made of metal, resin and other materials.
 It is inspired by erotic accessories, reinterpreted through a wide range of aesthetic solutions.
 For example, the artist modifies the form of a butt plug with precious, unexpected details that have nothing to do with the erotic object’s original purpose, yet still maintain its possible anal use.
-The concept of “emptiness”, which Corte takes from classical art, takes on an ironic connotation in this series of works, projecting the aesthetic dimension of sculpture into new areas including the concepts of pleasure and pain, formal refinements and scatological eroticism.
+The concept of “emptiness”, which Corte takes from classical art, takes on an ironic connotation in this series of works, projecting the aesthetic dimension of sculpture into new areas, including the concepts of pleasure and pain, formal refinements and scatological eroticism.
 The Devotees and Wannabes series involves a group of small and medium-small metal sculptures designed by the artist as artificial body parts – fingers, limbs, etc. – missing as a result of voluntary amputation.
-Corte references the practice by groups of people who in the early 1980s were labeled in the jargon of analytic psychology, as well as U.S. urban subculture, as devotees (people attracted by amputations), or wannabes (people who practice self-amputation).
+Corte references the practice by groups of people who in the early 1980s were labelled in the jargon of analytic psychology, as well as U.S. urban subculture, as devotees (people attracted by amputations), or wannabes (people who practice self-amputation).
 These fetishists performed voluntary self-mutilation for erotic or merely decorative reasons as they searched for a new aesthetic of the body.
 Corte’s sculptures are not simply “prostheses” imitating the original form of the missing body part; rather, they take on free aesthetic connotations with the addition of elements which widen the possibilities for the use of the artificial part itself.
 For both the Abstraction of the Void and the Devotees and Wannabes series, Corte made a set of “promo pictures” of the sculptures, placing the objects in singular poses and settings and photographing them as if they were advertisements for a product.
 These promo pictures were considered an art form in and of themselves and not simply a commercial o promotion strategy.